 Take the free 2-minute ASRS screener based on the WHO Adult ADHD Self-Report Scale.
 Completely private, no sign-up required.

-Take the screening quizOn 3 February 2026, the Victorian Government announced $750,000 in funding to train an initial 150 GPs to diagnose and treat ADHD by September 2026.
-This makes Victoria the fourth Australian state (after Queensland, South Australia, and NSW) to formally expand the GP role in ADHD care.
+The $750,000 reform makes Victoria the fourth Australian state (after Queensland, South Australia, and NSW) to formally expand the GP role in ADHD care.

 The reform was driven by the same access crisis affecting every state: specialist wait times of 6-12 months, comprehensive assessment costs upward of $2,000, and an estimated 163,000 Victorian children and 320,000 adults with undiagnosed ADHD.